-3 Essential Website Architecture Elements for Law Firms
+Website Organization Best Practices For Law Firms

 - A homepage.

-- As many main service pages as you need to describe what your firm does.
+- As many main service pages as necessary to describe what your firm does.

 - A contact page.

-- An “about us” section where you profile your attorneys and profess your firm’s values and mission statement.
+- An “About Us” section where you profile your attorneys and profess your firm’s values and mission statement.

 Those are the essential elements of a quality law firm website, but how do you structure them on the site itself and link among them?